jerng/corner-store/README.md

   - Pop the module into a browser, run code without a buildstep.
   - It can be compiled, built, performance enhanced, what-have-you, later.

-# Project : Minified... just run it now!
+#  Minified... just run it now!

 ## Here is the code.